SysKitTeam/docs-point/docs/storage-management/free-up-storage.md

 :::info

-**Please note** that the use of this feature depends on a Microsoft 365 functionality that is currently available in Public Preview.
+**Please note** that the use of this feature depends on a Microsoft 365 functionality that is currently available in Public Preview and needs to be manually enabled on your tenant.
+General availability is expected in July 2026.
+[For more details, take a look at this Microsoft article.](https://learn.microsoft.com/en-us/microsoft-365/archive/archive-manage?view=o365-worldwide#manage-file-level-archive-preview)

 :::